sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ### How is KeePassXC Different from Other Password Managers?

 KeePassXC is a bit different from other password managers like [1Password](https://1password.com/) or [LastPass](https://www.lastpass.com/) in that it simply creates and manages an encrypted password database that lives on your computer like any other file.
-In other words, by default it is "offline."
-There are some convenient methods to "sync" your password database with other devices (I go over some options below), but "by default" your passwords simply live on your computer in an encrypted file that you can only open with a master password.
+In other words, by default it is a local or "offline" password manager.
+There are some convenient methods to "sync" your password database with other devices (I go over some options below), but "out of the box" your passwords simply live on your computer in an encrypted file that you can only open with a master password.

 Also note that, unlike 1Password and other options, KeePassXC is free (as in costs zero dollars), and its code is open-source.
-However, know that there is no company behind the product to offer formal support, as you might be used to with other products (or not!).
+However, know that there is no company behind the product to offer formal support, as you might be used to with other products.

 ## Level 0: Starting Out